kubocd/kubocd-doc/docs/index.md

   It serves as the standardized unit of deployment, encapsulating everything needed to describe and install an application.

 - **Release**
-  A Release is a custom Kubernetes resource that represents the deployment of a specific Package within a Kubernetes cluster.
+  A Release is a Kubernetes custom resource (CRD) that represents the deployment of a specific Package within a Kubernetes cluster.
   It defines how and where the application is deployed, and manages the lifecycle of that deployment.

 ## KuboCD, Flux, Helm and GitOps